Polidea/cmake-nRF5x/README.md

 ## Configuration

 CMake files are configured with cached variables.
-A lot of them are optional and can be deduces from other ones or SDK itself.
+A lot of them are optional and can be deduced from other ones or SDK itself.
 Specify `-DNAME=VALUE` during project generation to pass them.

 ### `CMAKE_TOOLCHAIN_FILE` (file path, requred)